Florian-COLLIN/microsoft-translator-extension/docs/en/index.md

-# Microsoft Translator Plus Accueil
+# Microsoft Translator Plus Home

 The Microsoft Translator Plus extension, is an extension that improves the user experience of the Microsoft Bing Translator site.